SumanthRH/finetune-benchmarking/notes.md

 When you have MMA ops, the multiplication typically happens block wise -.
 This means that at each step a thread will coompute a partial sum of the full dot product you need for an entry in the output matrix.
 WIth BF16/ FP16, this multiplication happens in the half-precision format, but the accumulation is in FP32.
 For example, you might multiply a (2x4) and a (4x2) matrix, which happens in BF16, but the result gets added to a (2x2) FP32 matrix.

+## Mixed precision in practice
+In practice, with `torch.autocast` and DeepSpeed, the full fp32 gradients are materialized.
+Consider what the mixed precision paper mentions -  weights, activations and gradients are in half-precision, and during the optimizer step, the gradients are converted to FP32.
+However, not materializing the full FP32 gradients and converting them on the fly would need to be an implementation in the optimizer.
+This is not possible with the usual torch optim APIs.
+Thus, at runtime, the full FP32 gradients would be stored in HBM.